 Benjamin Franklin Biography

-Benjamin Franklin was a hero of Colonial America and a man of amazing talents, considered among the brainiest of the “Founding Fathers” of the United States.
+Benjamin Franklin was a hero of Colonial America and a man of amazing talents.
+He is still considered to be among the brainiest of the “Founding Fathers” of the United States.

-His achievements are too varied to sum up easily; they include signing the Declaration of Independence, publishing the famous Poor Richard’s Almanack, serving as postmaster of Philadelphia, founding the first American fire insurance company, living in Paris as American ambassador to France, and inventing useful objects like the lightning rod, the Franklin stove, and bifocal glasses.
+Franklin’s achievements are too varied to sum up easily.
+They include signing the Declaration of Independence, publishing the famous Poor Richard’s Almanack, serving as postmaster of Philadelphia, founding the first American fire insurance company, living in Paris as American ambassador to France, and inventing useful objects like the lightning rod, the Franklin stove, and bifocal glasses.

 By 1732 he was publishing Poor Richard’s Almanack, a blend of practical information, humor, and homilies like “A penny saved is a penny earned.”